osamucamarques/xy-inc/README.md

-Now, you're read to test services with any HTTP client.
+Now, you're ready to test services with any HTTP client.